-It can be useful in site analysis, the phase of design that documents the characteristics of a site and plots the influence of external forces such as sun/shade patterns, winds, runoff and the condition of soils.
-The transect is a means of mapping a site.
+It is a technique useful in site analysis, the phase of design that documents the characteristics of a site and the influence of external forces such as sun/shade patterns, winds and rainwater runoff.

 Making transects involves participants in gathering the information themselves.
 As part of a design process, transects provide baseline information about the existing conditions on-site.
-Once gathered, information is compiled on a base map to inform the design.
+Once gathered it is compiled on a base map and used to inform the design.

 Transects are also used in monitoring and evaluation of projects.
-The technique is used to assess changes in landuse and soil conditions and to compare the information to that collected at the start of the project, the baseline data.
+The technique is used to assess changes to a site when compared to information collected at the start of the project as baseline data.

 We borrow transects from the international development assistance tool kit.
 Field workers in developing countries make use of transects as part of the participatory mapping of village infrastructure and landuse.

-- are a means of making a detailed sampling of a site and what is found there
+- are a means of sampling a site to identify what conditions, structures and previous works exist there

-- are made by a row of participants following a straight line across a site
+- are made in a straight line across a site.

-The particularities of a site and need for detail determines distance between people.
+The need for detail determines the number of people involved.
 For example, where there is a variety of soils and terrain or a diversity of vegetation on a site, a larger number of people can be involved in making the transect.
 It also determines the spacing between teams making the transect.